-We have entered into an investigator-initiated clinical trial agreement with the University of California, San Diego, or UCSD, and Dr. Lyudmila Bazhenova, an employee of UCSD and the principal investigator, and a clinical study agreement with The University of Washington, in connection with the investigator-initiated Phase 1/2 studies of Plinabulin in combination with nivolumab in patients with metastatic NSCLC.
+We have entered into an investigator-initiated clinical trial agreement with UCSD and Dr. Lyudmila Bazhenova, an employee of UCSD and the principal investigator, and a clinical study agreement with the University of Washington, in connection with the investigator-initiated Phase 1/2 studies of Plinabulin in combination with nivolumab in patients with metastatic NSCLC.
 Both agreements provide that we will provide the financial support and access to Plinabulin for use in the studies, and there is no guarantee that any intellectual property rights will be developed in connection with these studies.
 See "Item 4.
 Information on the Company-B. Business Overview-Plinabulin, Our Lead Drug Candidate-Plinabulin in immuno-oncology-Clinical plans for Plinabulin in immuno-oncology."